-Opportunities / Synergies Constraints / Challenges According to PPS9, LPAs should adhere to seven Biodiversity objectives that reflect both national and principles including: local priorities, including those which have been 1.
-Plan policies and planning agreed by local biodiversity partnerships, should be decisions should seek to maintain, or enhance reflected in policies in LDDs and proposals.
-LPAs or add to biodiversity and geological should ensure that all policies in LDDs and conservation interests; proposals are consistent with those biodiversity 2.
-Subject to other planning objectives. considerations, developments seeking to conserve or enhance the biodiversity and Ancient woodland is a valuable biodiversity geological conservation interests of the area resource.
-Once lost it cannot be recreated.
-Tree and / or the immediate locality should be Protection Orders (TPO) offer protection to trees permitted; over a designated girth.
-3. Where a proposed development may give rise to significant harmful effects, LPAs should avoid increasing, and where possible LPAs will need to be satisfied that any seek to reduce, the fragmentation and isolation of reasonable alternative sites would that would natural habitats.
-They can do this be identifying result in less or no harm have been fully networks of natural habitats.
-Policies should be considered; Where development will result in included in LDDs to protect such networks from unavoidable and significant adverse impacts development, or integrate them within it. on biodiversity and geological conservation, planning permission for it should only be Where previously developed sites have substantial granted where adequate mitigation measures biodiversity or geological interest of recognised are put in place; local importance, LPAs should take this into 4.
-Development policies should account and look for ways to retain this interest or promote opportunities for the incorporation of incorporate it into any development of the site. beneficial biodiversity and geological features within the design of development.
-5. Local planning authorities should consider whether proposed developments could be accommodated without causing harm to biodiversity and geological conservation interests.
-Where there may be significant harmful effects, local planning authorities will need to be satisfied that any reasonable alternative sites that would result in less or no harm have been fully considered.
-6. Where development will result in unavoidable and significant adverse impacts
+According to PPS9, LPAs should adhere to seven principles including:

+- Plan policies and planning decisions should seek to maintain, or enhance or add to biodiversity and geological conservation interests; - Subject to other planning considerations, developments seeking to conserve or enhance the biodiversity and geological conservation interests of the area and / or the immediate locality should be permitted; - 3.
+Where a proposed development may give rise to significant harmful effects, LPAs will need to be satisfied that any reasonable alternative sites would that would result in less or no harm have been fully considered; Where development will result in unavoidable and significant adverse impacts on biodiversity and geological conservation, planning permission for it should only be granted where adequate mitigation measures are put in place; - Development policies should promote opportunities for the incorporation of beneficial biodiversity and geological features within the design of development. - 5.
+Local planning authorities should consider whether proposed developments could be accommodated without causing harm to biodiversity and geological conservation interests.
+Where there may be significant harmful effects, local planning authorities will need to be satisfied that any reasonable alternative sites that would result in less or no harm have been fully considered. - 6.
+Where development will result in unavoidable and significant adverse impacts